 - Irritability and mood disorders

-- Waking unrefreshed in the morning, or insomnia despite feeling tired.
+- Waking unrefreshed in the morning, despite feeling tired.

-- Anticipatory anxiety; insomnia can become a vicious cycle with bed and bedtime coming to represent restlessness and anxiety
+- Anticipatory anxiety; It can become a vicious cycle with bed and bedtime coming to represent restlessness and anxiety

 How Can Natural Medicine Help?

-Linda at Melbourne Naturopathy can provide natural treatment for the relief of insomnia.
+We can provide natural treatment for the relief.
 Get a good night sleep with the use of a wide range of herbal medicines and nutritional supplements.
 Linda will provide a specialised treatment plan that will not only help you to fall asleep but stay asleep, as well as treating the underlying problems